Disability Dongles

 | Create Accessible Content | The product's marketing centers the designer's story and the nondisabled audience's reaction.
 Disabled users' experience is absent from the narrative. |

 | Design Accessible Experiences | The builder designs for demo appeal and visual impact.
-The product works in a pitch deck.
-It does not work in a disabled person's routine. |
+The product performs for judges, investors, and press.
+Whether it addresses a need the disabled person named is secondary. |

 | Develop Accessible Implementations | The builder develops a standalone device to work around an environmental barrier.
 The environment remains inaccessible.
 The person carries a new dependency. |